Locating Gender Perspectives in COVID-19 Reportage in India: An Analysis of Print Media (March - September 2020)

 COPYRIGHT

-Population First, Mumbai; United Nations Population Fund; and the Network of Women in the Media India
+Population First, Mumbai; United Nations Population Fund; the Network of Women in the Media India; and the Royal Norwegian Embassy in New Delhi

 PUBLICATION DATE